 3. Far better than screen time

-As a mom, I’m concerned that our kids will spend too much time in front of either a computer or movie screen – and so I appreciate having this great listening option.
+As a mom, I’m concerned that our kids will spend too much time in front of either a computer or a movie screen – and so I appreciate having this great listening option.
 One of those win-wins for parent and child.

 4. Promote Biblical family values